Biohazard4x/MT-Framework-TEX-PaintDotNet-plugin/README.md

 Known limits:
 - Header flavor is still a safe generic RE5 PC header
-- No RE6 support in this branch
+- No RE6 or other MT games support in this branch
 - No cubemap/special-data texture support in this branch